-KIPP: NEW JERSEY www.kippnj.org
+KIPP:NEW JERSEY www.kippnj.org

-Dear KIPP Hatch Families:
+Dear KIPP Hatch Families,

+We are writing with an update on recent water quality tests performed at our KIPP Cooper Norcross schools.
 Our school system is committed to protecting student, teacher, and staff health.
-To protect our community and be in compliance with the Department of Education regulations, we tested our school's drinking water for lead.
+To protect our community and remain in compliance with the Department of Education regulations, we tested our schools' drinking water for lead.
 We did not find elevated levels of lead at any tested active water fountain or water cooler at our Hatch campus.

-In accordance with the Department of Education regulations, KIPP Cooper Norcross will implement immediate remedial measures for any drinking water outlet with a result greater than the action level of 15 μg/l (parts per billion [ppb]).
+In accordance with the Department of Education regulations, Hatch will implement immediate remedial measures for any drinking water outlet with a result greater than the action level of 15 μg/l (parts per billion [ppb]).
 This includes turning off the outlet unless it is determined the location must remain on for non-drinking purposes.
 In these cases, a "DO NOT DRINK - SAFE FOR HANDWASHING ONLY" sign will be posted.